Luke the Dog: Film career

 Luke has his longest screen time in a single film in Fatty's Plucky Pup, which was initially distributed to theaters on June 28, 1915.
 Earlier that same month the widely read, New York-based trade journal Reel Life had reported that "Fatty, his wife [Minta] and Luke are among the most popular photoplayers in California".
 With specific regard to Luke, the dog's talents and recognized popularity by that time are exemplified by his numerous stunts in Fatty's Plucky Pup.
 In this 26-minute two-reeler he performs in almost every scene.
 In the comedy's opening footage, Luke proves to be a very elusive target for two dogcatchers; and later the "plucky pup" becomes a hero, rescuing Fatty's girlfriend Lizzie from a pair of crooks who are assisted by the two dogcatchers.
 One of the interesting visual effects in Fatty's Plucky Pup relied on the use of a treadmill in combination with the carousel-like "cyclorama" often used by cameramen at Keystone Studios' facilities in Edendale, California.
 There are sequences in the short showing Luke in close-up and running at breakneck speed through the countryside.
 The dog in reality was running on a treadmill positioned between a stationary camera and the cyclorama's rotating platform with background scenery hand-painted on a huge central cylinder or hub.
 The cyclorama, which can be seen in operation at Keystone in a surviving period film clip, creates an effective but somewhat cartoonish simulation of Luke dashing across the landscape.
 (Note: To achieve the close-up visual effects of Luke racing across the landscape and Fatty passing him, Fatty's bicycle was fastened to a wooden sled and pulled across the cyclorama's platform by stagehands using a rope.
 Later, in the 1917 short The Butcher Boy, Luke can be seen running on another treadmill.
 To see Luke performing that action, refer to the video on Wikipedia's page devoted to The Butcher Boy, beginning at time stamp 03:55 of that footage.)

 In some film references, including the Internet Movie Database (IMDb), Fatty's Tintype Tangle is listed among the 1915 Keystone shorts in which Luke performs or at least appears.
-However, full surviving copies of that film available for viewing via the Internet Archive, as well as at some other online sources, do not show the dog in any scenes, either as part or the story or even visible in background shots.
+However, full surviving copies of that film available for viewing via the Internet Archive, as well as at some other online sources, do not show the dog in any scenes, either as part of the story or even visible in background shots.